- Why should I attend the American Language and Culture Institute (ALCI) over other intensive English programs?

 The semester is 15 weeks in the fall and spring, and 14 weeks in the summer.
 New semesters begin in August, January, and May.
-The Summer University Preparation Program is a four-week intensive conference in July and is non-academic.
+The Summer University Preparation Program is a four-week intensive conference in July with high content in cultural activities.

 How much does one semester cost?

 How will you decide my class level?

 During your first week at ALCI, you will have one full day of testing which includes four basic tests: reading and listening comprehension, grammar, writing, and speaking.
 An evaluation will be made from the test results.
 You must also interview with an ALCI advisor who will review your file to decide which level is appropriate for you.

 How many students are in class with me?

 Am I automatically admitted to APU if I study at ALCI?

 No. Studying at APU requires a separate application to be completed and submitted to the International Center.
 APU will notify you if you are accepted into the undergraduate or graduate program.
 You may advance from ALCI into your university program when you have:

 - Successfully completed level 4 and met the requirements for the undergraduate program at APU or successfully completed level 6 to meet the requirements for the graduate program at APU.